tom-james-watson/dat-cp/README.md

 ### How `dcp` works

 `dcp` will create a dat archive for a specified set of files or directories and, using the generated public key, lets you download said archive from a second host.
-Any data shared in the network is encrypted using the public key of the archive, meaning data access is limited to those who have access to said key.
+Any data shared over the network is encrypted using the public key of the archive, meaning data access is limited to those who have access to said key.
 For more information on how Dat works, you can browse [the docs](https://docs.datproject.org/) or [read their whitepaper](https://github.com/datproject/docs/blob/master/papers/dat-paper.pdf).

 ## Example